iamsergio/vscode-workspace-gen/README.md

 `cargo install vscode-workspace-gen`

-or, if you're a Qt user:

-`cargo install vscode-workspace-gen --features qt`

 ## Usage:

 A real scenario could be factoring-out duplicated vscode launches, pretty printers and source map settings.<br>
 For the purpose of this example we'll just show some dummy JSON instead.

-Add every object you want to reuse to the `globals` section.
+Add every object you want to reuse to the `gen.globals` section.

 ```
 {